vamshibogoju/walker/README.md

 ```
 rosbag play record.bag
 ```
-Published topic can be verfied by usiung following command:
+Published topic can be verfied by using following command:

 ```
 rostopic echo /mobile_base/commands/velocity